 The facts and figures that surround R&D tax credits are truly amazing, but if there is one statistic that really stuns us it is that 90% of UK companies that are eligible for R&D tax credits are not aware they can make a claim.
 In a previous blog post, we discussed how there are still lots of misconceptions about the R&D tax credits scheme, one of these being that you can only claim for successful projects.
 We swiftly debunked this myth and now we would like to pay closer attention to the truth – you can claim R&D for unsuccessful or even incomplete projects.

 Unsuccessful R&D is still R&D

-The criteria for R&D claims is not based on whether the project is successful or not; it’s based around the activities that are carried out.
+The criteria for an R&D claim are not based on whether the project is successful or not; it’s based on the activities that are carried out.

 “Even if the advance in science or technology sought by a project is not achieved or not fully realised, R&D still takes place.”